scanminer/scanminers-website/docs/HANDOVER.md

 Steps:
 1. Open `/sentry-example-page`.
-2. Click “Throw Sample Error” to generate a client exception and call `/api/sentry-example-api`.
+2. Click “Throw Sample Error” to generate a client exception.
+The backend sample route (`/api/sentry-example-api`) is currently disabled to avoid a Next-on-Pages bundling error.
+You can reintroduce it under a different path if needed.
-3. Confirm both a frontend error and a backend event in Sentry.
+3. Confirm a frontend error in Sentry.
+If you reintroduce a backend route, you can validate a backend event as well.
 4. If events don’t arrive:
    - Disable ad blockers; the `/monitoring` tunnel is configured but can still be blocked.
    - Verify DSNs match the Sentry project.